Video Game: Persona Q: Shadow of the Labyrinth

 - Five-character battle party.

 - Stealth Pun: That "Q" letter in the title is shorthand for meikyuu (迷宮), meaning labyrinth, in reference to how Sekaiju no Meikyuu, the Japanese title of the Etrian Odyssey series, is abbreviated as SQ.
 It also sounds similar to "cute" to reflect the characters' appearances.
+Most Western fans won't get this.

 - The fourth dungeon "Inaba Pride Festival" require you to light torches to proceed.
 Considering the time of the day festivals tend to take place, you could say that you must "light the fire up in the night" to clear the last dungeon.